apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 #.
 Log in to the CloudStack UI as an administrator or user.

 #.
-In the left navigation bar, click compute -> Instances.
+In the left navigation bar, click Compute -> Instances.

 #.
 Click the Add Instance button.